jongho24/stm32-border-router/README.md

 You need to use the UART1 serial line of the K64F board with the SLIP driver.
 See the *pins* section in the project's yotta configuration.
 To use a different UART line, replace the *SERIAL_TX* and *SERIAL_RX* values with correct TX/RX pin names.
 If you wish to use hardware flow control, set the configuration field `slip_hw_flow_control``to `true`.
 By default, it is set to `false`.
 Before using hardware flow control, make sure that the other end of your SLIP interface can handle flow control.

-For the pin names of your desired UART line, refer to the [FRDM-K64F documentation](https://developer.mbed.org/platforms/FRDM-K64F/).
+For the pin names of your desired UART line, refer to the [STM32 Nucleo documentation](https://developer.mbed.org/platforms/STM32 Nucleo/).

 Example yotta configuration for the SLIP driver: